What are School-Based Rehabilitation Services?

 This program will be offering Occupational Therapy (OT), Physiotherapy (PT) and Speech-Language Pathology (SLP) to school-aged children and youth who are enrolled in publicly funded schools.

 Occupational Therapy: Occupational therapist will work to asses children and youth who are experiencing difficulties with daily activities.
 Occupations are any activities that people need or want to engage in during their daily lives.
 For children and youth, occupations can fall into the categories of productivity (work, play, participating at school), self care (feeding, dressing, toileting, personal hygiene), and leisure activities (joining in with family and community events, playing on a sports team, etc).Occupational Therapists recommend activities, prescribe equipment and offer support to help children and youth be as independent as possible in the areas of self care, productivity and leisure.

 Physiotherapy: Physiotherapy works to achieve goals such as achievement of new mobility milestones, maintenance of posture and alignment of the body needed for breathing, digestion and movement, or participation in physical activities with family and friends.
 Through this program, physiotherapists asses motor development, strength, range of motion, physical endurance, balance, coordination, gait and heart and lung endurance.

 Speech Therapy: Speech-Language Pathologists asses children and youth who are experiencing difficulties with communication skills.
-Support will be recommended for those having difficulty with: clear speech, stuttering, resonance, voice quality, and augmentative communication.
+Support will be recommended for those having difficulty with: clear speech, stuttering, resonance and voice quality.